The prospect of a tax refund makes most of us light up even when we haven’t even calculated what the refund might be.

 Offset gobbles up refunds

 A tax refund in the offing isn’t a problem if you owe money to the taxing authority.
-The law of offset allows the IRS to apply any money that it owes to you (your refund) to the amount that you owe the IRS.
+The law of offset allows the IRS to apply any money that it owes to you (your refund) to the amount that you owe the IRS on the day you file bankruptcy.

 When you get a discharge of taxes that you owe the IRS, the IRS will be barred from taking your future refunds on account of the prebankruptcy taxes discharged in your case.